mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 When TinyPilot's team grew past two people, I realized that one of my main responsibilities was to coordinate changes.

-We're always iterating on all aspects of the business.
-We're improving the software, improving the hardware, integrating new vendors, adding more team members, etc. Most changes within one area of the buisness have ripple effects that affect other parts of the business.
+TinyPilot grows in multiple dimensions in parallel: we improve the software, we improve the hardware, we integrate new vendors, we addi more team members, etc. Changes to one area of the buisness typically have ripple effects that impact other parts.
 As TinyPilot has grown in headcount and complexity, the ripple effects have become more frequent and significant.

-For example, when I [hired a third employee](/retrospectives/2023/05/#getting-out-of-ldquourgent-moderdquo) at the local office in April, that was a new role within the company.
-I had to define what the new team member would do and how their work would integrate with the existing staff.

 #### How I can reduce my time here?